-It’s better to hear the same piece of advice a hundred times and then apply it than to have a bad incident and regretting that you didn’t think the advice was important.
+It’s better to hear the same piece of advice a hundred times and then apply it than to have a bad incident and later regretting that you didn’t think the advice was actually important.

-On the other hand, a friendship between these two pets is not impossible, but it is hard to achieve in the most situations.
+On the other hand, a friendship between cats and guinea pigs is not impossible but it is hard to achieve in most situations.
 You need a lot of patience and to be honest, it depends on your pets’ “personalities” if I may say.
+Best of luck!